rafalrydzkowski/SQL_Transfermarkt_Data_Analytics/scripts/1_squad_capital_efficiency/README.md

 ORDER BY c.competition_id, efficiency_rank;
 ```

-#### 2. BUSINESS USAGE

-- The following SQL queries were developed to answer specific business questions:
+#### 2. BUSINESS USAGE: The following SQL queries were developed to answer specific business questions

 1. What are TOP 3 the best performing and the worst performing teams in Bundesliga?
 ```sql